-I packed my computer into the boot of my car along with a box of unused stationery, my mug, kettle and half a pot of teabags.
+In June 2012 I quit my business.
+I walked out of the office I rented with my computer, a box of unused stationery, my mug, kettle and half a pot of teabags.

-Those feelings had defined me for 25 years.
-Since the age of 7.
-Where, sat on my parents bed I watched my brother open a birthday present from our grandparents.
+It was inevitable really.
+Because those feelings had defined me for 25 years.
+Where at the age of 7, sat on my parents bed I watched my brother open a birthday present from our grandparents.
 A new scalextric and £20 note taped to the box.
 I was confused.
-Three months earlier, for my birthday, they sent me a pair of socks.
+Three months earlier, for my birthday, they gave me a pair of socks.
 My parents told me ‘it was just their way’.
 That my Grandfather’s cultural beliefs were ‘boys were more important than girls’.
+Unworthy.

-Aged 15, sat in the school career advisor’s office.
-We were talking about my dream of being a criminologist.
+At the age of 15, I sat in the school career advisor’s office.
+We talked about my dream of being a criminologist.
 Stunned silence, paper shuffling.
 ‘Becky your grades aren’t good enough.
 Perhaps look at a career path that doesn’t need such intelligence’.

 Editing powerful messages I’d written because I was scared of being criticised.
 I wasn’t worthy – remember?

 Sitting at the back of a networking group and excusing myself after the presentation because I didn’t want to talk to anyone.
 I didn’t want attention.
 I was invisible – remember?

 Aged 31.
 Half a pot of teabags sat next to me in the car.
 It was too late.
 Unworthy.
 Undeserving.
 Unsuccessful.
 Invisible.
 It had all resulted in one thing.
 Failure.

 This was my choice.
 This was MY choice.
 I could choose to be unworthy.
 I could choose to be a failure.
 I could choose to be invisible.
 It wasn’t too late.
 I had a choice.